julsraemy/prezi/md/intro-open-data-2024.md

 ## Two main components

-1. **Legally open**: available under an open (data) license that permits anyone freely to access, reuse and redistribute
+1. **Legally open**: available under an open (data) licence that permits anyone freely to access, reuse and redistribute
 2. **Technically open**: data is available for no more than the cost of reproduction and in machine-readable and bulk form.

 Open Data Handbook [Open Knowledge 2016]